Kavex/Valve-Index-Face-Eye-Tracking-DIY/README.md

 This is my face and tracking built with EyeTrackVR and Babble Face Tracking

-Big Thanks to the following people
+Big Thanks to the following people and communities.
+Thanks Guys!
+Bookmark these pages.

 https://github.com/Physics-Dude/Phys-Index-EyetrackVR-HW